 Today we're going to tackle probably the most critical part of learning guitar: creating a guitar practice schedule .
-An optimal guitar practice routine is what allows us to reach our goals on the instrument, but it requires careful design and a thoughtful approach.
+An optimal practice session is what allows us to reach our goals on the instrument, but it requires careful design and a thoughtful approach.
 Whether you are born with innate ability, a hobbyist, or even a professional, whatever it is you do likely will get better with practice.

 As a guitar player, you may not exactly be shooting for the stars, but you will still want to be able to pick the guitar up and show off a little.